 The socialist revolution is invoked but seen only as the culmination of strikes and similar struggles when they reach a height of militancy.
 The job of the revolutionary party in the revolutionary situation is to be strong enough and, as ever, to argue for more militancy.
 Clear definition of aims is not seen as a problem.

-In the day-to-day, the revolutionary organisation can decide which struggles to advocate, and which demands to make for more militancy in those struggles, by whether they "fit the mood" (as the SWP says).
-Whether what the organisation advocates is right, or tallies with the long-term aims of socialism and the working class, is secondary to whether it "positions" the organisation well to attract militant-minded people.
+Whether what the revolutionary organisation advocates is right, or tallies with the long-term aims of socialism and the working class, is secondary to whether it "positions" the organisation well to attract militant-minded people.

 In the Communist Manifesto Marx defined the purposes of the Communist League as follows:

 "1.
 In the national struggles of the proletarians of the different countries, they point out and bring to the front the common interests of the entire proletariat, independently of all nationality.
 2. In the various stages of development which the struggle of the working class against the bourgeoisie has to pass through, they always and everywhere represent the interests of the movement as a whole.